OldGamesLab/Harold/README.md

 To use this, you'll need a few things:

 -   A copy of Fallout 2 (already installed).
-You can buy one on [GOG](https://www.gog.com/en/game/fallout_2) and unpack on any platform supported by [innoextract](https://github.com/dscharrer/innoextract).
+You can buy one on [GOG](https://www.gog.com/en/game/fallout_2), download the standalone installer, and unpack on any platform supported by [innoextract](https://github.com/dscharrer/innoextract), or run the installer `.exe` if you're on Windows.

 The rest of the dependencies can be installed all at once if you're on macOS and using [Homebrew](https://brew.sh).
 Just run this command in the directory of your repository clone: